Call of Juarez: Bound in Blood: Plot

 In 1864, brothers Ray and Thomas McCall are sergeants in the Confederate States Army, fighting in the American Civil War.
 After a successful battle near the Chattahoochee River, they are ordered by their commanding officer, Colonel Jeremy Barnsby, to retreat to Jonesboro to reinforce supply lines.
 They refuse to comply, and instead desert to try to save their nearby home from the approaching Union Army.
 They arrive too late, however, finding the house partially destroyed, their mother dead, and their younger brother William, a trainee priest, by her bedside.
 Vowing to return and rebuild the house in the future, the three leave.
 Meanwhile, Barnsby vows to track them down and hang them for their desertion.
 Shortly thereafter, the Union proves victorious in the war, but Barnsby refuses to surrender and continues hunting the McCalls.

 In 1866, the brothers are in San Lorenzo where Ray has heard of a lost Aztec treasure called the "Gold of Juarez", and despite it apparently being cursed, he hopes they can find it and use it to rebuild their home.
 William, however, is growing concerned at their increasingly lawless behavior.
 Meanwhile, Running River, an Apache chief, makes plans to wage war on the white man.
 He sends his son, Seeing Farther, to purchase rifles in Mexico, authorizing him to trade a medallion that reveals the location of the gold.
 In San Lorenzo, Ray and Thomas make the acquaintance of Juan 'Juarez' Mendoza, a powerful bandit, and his girlfriend, Marisa, with whom Ray immediately becomes infatuated.
 Mendoza reveals he too is looking for the gold, and promises them a share if they help him find it.
 They agree and William notes that whilst Ray looks lustfully at Marisa, she looks at Thomas the same way.

 Mendoza introduces the brothers to Seeing Farther, who has come to him to purchase the rifles.
-The group head to Arizona to meet a gun runner, who (unseen by the brothers) turns out to be Barnsby.
+The group heads to Arizona to meet a gun runner, who (unseen by the brothers) turns out to be Barnsby.
 He tells Mendoza if he wants the rifles, he must hand over the McCalls.
 Meanwhile, Marisa tells Thomas she is in love with him, whilst William acknowledges that Ray and Thomas are now fully-fledged outlaws and no longer talk about rebuilding their home.
 Barnsby learns about the medallion and allows the brothers to follow Mendoza into Apache territory, planning to pursue them and use the gold to raise a new Confederate army.